araobp/stm32-mcu/NUCLEO-F401RE/NFC/home_appliances/README.md

 This is just to rewind video playback to the begining.

+The player just playbacks a sample video content "Yokohama Osanbashi" on Chrome for Android.

 ```
+                                                                       Tablet PC (Android)
          [gateway.py] -- MQTT --> [mosquitto] -- MQTT/WebSocket --> [yokohama_osanbashi.html]
      [RasPi's onboard BLE]                                               [WebBluetooth]
              ^                                                                   ^